bodrick/awesome/README.md

 ## Ruby

-*   [maybe-finance/maybe](https://github.com/maybe-finance/maybe) - The OS for your personal finances
+*   [maybe-finance/maybe](https://github.com/maybe-finance/maybe) - The personal finance app for everyone
 *   [greasyfork-org/greasyfork](https://github.com/greasyfork-org/greasyfork) - An online repository of user scripts.
 *   [github-linguist/linguist](https://github.com/github-linguist/linguist) - Language Savant.
 If your repository's language is being reported incorrectly, send us a pull request!
 *   [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
 Your agents are standing by!